-Suntex and Coloronik rely on Mimaki OEM inks to deliver unique textile and décor applications
+Suntex and Coloronik rely on Mimaki Original inks to deliver unique textile and décor applications

 Mimaki helps Park Place Signs Expand in a New Direction